Beyond Autistic Burnout

 A person with long brown hair leaning up against a wall that has a monochromatic mural of Albert Einstein, an older man with short white hair and a mustache.

-And for the last year and a half, my pattern-loving brain has been working at systematizing what has consistently been helpful for all of us, to make that easily available to more people, with less effort.
-This course is the result!
+In the process, my pattern-loving brain has been working at systematizing what has consistently been helpful for all of us, in order to make that easily available to more people, with less effort.

-The System
+The Recovery System

-My autistic burnout recovery system offers:
+My autistic burnout recovery system starts with:

 A wide x with the words "practical stuff" in the top empty space, "unlearning" in the left space, "deep stuff" in the bottom space, and "learning" in the right space.
 A circle in the middle contains the words "the issue."